OFDataCommittee/openfoam-smartsim/tutorials/postProcessing/foamSmartSimSvd/README.md

 The notebooks expect port 8000 to be free on your local machine.

 ```
+foamSmartSimSvd/cavity> ./Allrun.pre # Creates the mesh and decomposes the domain

 foamSmartSimSvd> jupyter notebook foam-smartsim-svd.ipynb
 # or
 foamSmartSimSvd> jupyter notebook foam-smartsim-svd-db-api.ipynb